emartynov/presentations/README.md

 ### Gradle incremental annotation processing
 The talk I gave as:
 * Community talk on Droidcon DE 2019
-* DAUG Aug 2019
+* Dutch Android User Group Aug 2019

 [Here is the folder with presentation files](incremental-build)

 ---

 ### Kotlin inline classes

-The talk that I presented on DAUG Amsterdam - Oct 2018
+The talk that I presented on Dutch Android User Group at Amsterdam - Oct 2018

 [Here is the folder with presentation and code example](inline-classes)